 Under the IAS, the NIAA considers grant proposals that address a need for Aboriginal and Torres Strait Islander people.
 Proposals must be developed with the community or group who will be impacted by the activity.

-You can discuss an initial proposal with the NIAA at any time by contacting your local NIAA Regional Network Office, or by calling 1800 079 098.
+You can discuss an initial proposal with the NIAA at any time by contacting your local NIAA Regional Office, or by calling 1800 079 098.

 Initial proposals